From Signed Networks to Group Graphs: Introduction

 \section{Introduction}

 Complex networks are designed to work in unruly problems where there is little of the elegant symmetry that underpins much of science.
 So group theory has played no significant role in network analysis as illustrated by the lack of entries on symmetry or group theory in the index of most textbooks on complex networks.
-For example neither \citet{WF94} nor \citet{C21} discuss group theory and when they do discuss symmetry it is the context of the very limited symmetry of seen in pairs of reciprocated directed edges or in one undirected edge. \tsenote{Reciprocated directed edges and the implied reciprocation of undirected edges are an important example of a symmetry in the network topology but it is much more limited than the types of topological symmetry in spatial lattices often seen in physical sciences.
-Specifically, \citet{WF94} discuss symmetric matrices in the context of the adjacency matrix for an undirected graph (p.155) and the symmetry in a binary relationship (p.165).
-This is the context for the listing of `symmetry' in the index of \citet{WF94}. \citet{C21} looks at the same symmetry in terms of backtracking random walkers in section 8.2 and this is the only occurrence of the word `symmetry' in the text.
-The phrase `group theory' does not appear in the text of \citet{C21} nor the index of \citet{WF94}.} This can be contrasted with the prominent role of regular lattices in science where ideas such as translation invariance, rotation and reflection symmetries of the lattice are intimately linked to important physical properties through group theory.
+For example neither \citet{WF94} nor \citet{C21} discuss group theory and when they do discuss symmetry it is the context of the very limited symmetry of seen in pairs of reciprocated directed edges or in one undirected edge.
+This can be contrasted with the prominent role of regular lattices in science where ideas such as translation invariance, rotation and reflection symmetries of the lattice are intimately linked to important physical properties through group theory.

 However, symmetry also appears in science in terms of some ``internal space'' that is not connected to the symmetries of space and time.
 For example, our understanding of fundamental particles is built on symmetries of such internal spaces.
 Take the three types of pion discovered in 1947 and 1949.
 The pions have a very similar mass yet also have some striking yet systematic differences such as their electric charges of $+1$, $0$ and $-1$ (in units of the electron charge).
 It turns out these patterns can be understood in terms of the group $SU(2)$ as ``flavour'' symmetries in which two different types of quantum particle, the `up' and the `down' quark, are mixed by a symmetry at each space-time point i.e.\ this is a symmetry in some internal ``up-down'' space and has nothing to do with the symmetry of space-time.
 Such internal symmetries are still a key part of the current best theory of fundamental physics.